 The scientific method is the process scientists use to figure out how things work.
 Kids naturally follow the same steps whenever they experiment.
 They wonder what will happen, test it, and look at the results.

-Repeating an experiment and changing one factor at a time helps children understand cause and effect.
+Repeating an experiment and changing one factor at a time helps kids understand cause and effect.
 This is the foundation of real scientific thinking.

 Extend Learning With STEM & Engineering